jaho1986/InterviewQuestions/Kubernetes_recipies.md

  - status (general property)
  - externalTrafficPolicy

+Verify if there are differences between the new deplyment and the actual deployment:

+    kubectl diff -f deployment.yaml
 And then, apply all changes by using the following command:

     kubectl apply -f filename.yaml